GartorwareCorp/docker-service-volume-backup/README.md

 It's not generally safe to read files to which other processes might be writing.
 You may end up with corrupted copies.

+You can use the label `"docker-volume-backup.stop-during-backup=true"` to stop containers and/or services during backup.

-You can give the backup container access to the Docker socket, and label any containers that need to be stopped while the backup runs:
+If you are running **docker-compose or plain docker (not swarm)**, you can give the backup container access to the Docker socket, and label any containers that need to be stopped while the backup runs:

 ```yml
 version: "3"